 - Approximately 481,000 drivers are using cell phones while driving at any time during daylight hours in the U.S.

 Approximately nine people are killed and more than 1,000 are injured in distracted driving crashes every day in the U.S., as reported by the Centers for Disease Control and Prevention (CDC).

 Victims may suffer serious injuries in a car accident caused by a distracted driver.
 If you have been hurt in such an accident, you may be entitled to recover compensation for your injuries and losses.
 Damages you may be entitled to claim include:

 - Economic damages – Including medical bills, lost wages, and out-of-pocket expenses.

 - Noneconomic damages – Such as pain and suffering, mental anguish, emotional distress, permanent disfigurement, and loss of earning capacity.

 - Punitive damages – Designed to punish a defendant who was careless or engaged in willful misconduct, and to deter similar actions in the future.

 Contact Kam, Ebersbach & Lewis Today

 After a serious auto accident caused by a distracted driver, the at-fault driver should be held responsible for your injuries.
-Contact Kam, Ebersbach & Lewis, P.C. at (770)251-7100 or online.
-Our Coweta County personal injury lawyers can help you pursue the compensation you deserve for your injuries and loses.
+Schedule a free consultation with a Coweta County personal injury lawyer, at Kam, Ebersbach & Lewis, P.C.
+We can help you pursue the compensation you deserve for your injuries and loses.